 Ziplock Bags – Great for organizing, storing garbage, and keeping things dry (although I wouldn’t rely on them for the last bit).

-Small Ultralight Dry Bags – Small dry bags not only add an extra layer of protection to the items you really don’t want to get wet, but they’re also great for organizing your gear.
+Small Ultralight Dry Bags – A smaller dry bag not only add an extra layer of protection to the personal items you really don’t want to get wet, but small dry bags are also great for organizing your gear.
 The Watershed Westwater 65L Drybag Backpacks has a lot of pros, but organization is not one of them.
 Having a way to quickly separate your gear, clothes, electronics etc. will save you time and a bunch of frustration.
 I’d suggest picking up a couple ultralight dry bags between 10-20L.

 Just a quick heads up!
 Some of the links on this blog may be affiliate links, which means that if you click on them and make a purchase, I may earn a tiny commission.
 Don’t worry, though – it won’t cost you anything extra, and it’s a way for me to keep this blog up and running.
 Thanks for your support!